 We also know that many laws are complex and require lawyers to decipher them.
 Pennsylvania workers comp law is no exception.
-When an employee suffers an injury in PA, the Workers’ Compensation Act defines how the employer or its insurance company is supposed to pay the injured worker.
+When an employee suffers an injury in Pennsylvania, the Workers’ Compensation Act defines how the employer or its insurance company is supposed to pay the injured worker.
 This area of the law is every bit as complex as whether a heart attack or stroke suffered on the job is compensable under workers comp.
-Having the advice of a PA workers comp lawyer is often essential to making sure that the claimant’s wage loss benefit is correctly calculated and secured.
+Having the advice of a Pennsylvania workers’ comp lawyer is often essential to making sure that the claimant’s wage loss benefit is correctly calculated and secured.

 In Pennsylvania, work comp wage loss benefits are called “indemnity” benefits.
 The amount of wage loss benefits an injured worker will receive in Pennsylvania after a work injury (called the “compensation rate” or “comp rate”) is generally calculated by multiplying the preinjury average weekly wage of the worker by two-thirds.
 However, there is a huge body of statutory and case law in Pennsylvania which shapes and defines how to calculate the claimant’s preinjury average weekly wage, and there are minimum and maximum amounts of indemnity benefits an injured worker can receive.
 For instance, a person who is injured at one job and who is prevented from working her second job because of the injury may be entitled to add the wages of the two jobs together when calculating her preinjury average weekly wage, thus increasing her compensation rate.